What Is A Contingent Offer, And Why Is It Used When Buying A House?

 If the inspection report shows that repairs will cost more than the maximum dollar amount allowed, then the buyer can back out of the contract.

 The appraisal contingency is used to make sure the property is valued at a minimum amount.

 Generally, the buyer or mortgage lender has a third party come in to determine the home’s fair market value.
 If the property doesn’t appraise for at least the specified amount, the contract can be terminated.
 This contingency clause protects the buyer, and in most cases, the sellers will refund the earnest money if the agreement is canceled due to a low appraisal.

-Home appraisal contingencies can include terms that allow the buyer to purchase the home even if the appraisal is below the specified minimum amount.
+Home appraisal contingencies can also include terms that allow the buyer to purchase the home even if the appraisal is below the specified minimum amount.

-The buyer could also request that the seller lower the asking price of the home to match the appraisal amount.
+The buyer could then request that the seller lower the asking price of the home to match the appraisal amount.
 However, if you are getting a mortgage on your home, the lender might only cover the estimated cost if your home appraises for lower than what it’s worth.

-Let’s say you have a loan that will cover 90% of the cost of the home, and you have to put down 10%.
+For example, let’s say you have a loan that will cover 90% of the cost of the home, and you have to put down 10%.
 If the house costs $250,000 before the appraisal, you’ll have to make a $25,000 down payment.

 If the house appraised for $225,000, the lender would still only cover 90% of what the house actually appraised for, which means you would now have to come with a down payment of $47,500 to purchase the home.